NadiaSaeed/NadiaSaeed/README.md

 - 🌱 I’m currently learning all about Deep Generative AI Learning

-- 👯 I’m looking to collaborate on any AI/ML/NLP related projects
+- 👯 I’m looking to collaborate on any AI/ML/NLP-related projects

-- ⚡ Fun fact: Looking for AI TEAM
+- ⚡ Fun fact: Interested to become a full-stack web developer

 <br/>